usofrob/ReversePolishNotationConverter/README.md

 *	NG = Not Good, this commit has an error, probably from adding a new test
 *	OK = Good, this commit runs successfully
 *	REF = Refactor, this commit refactors successfully running code

+### Automatic Tests
+This project includes a file called 'JenkinsFile' that when used with the github plugin for Jenkins, will automatically run through the different compilation and tests as described above.
+It can also be used as an example of how to run the steps manually.